Don Young, dean of the House of Representatives, dies at 88

 Rep. Young continued to win reelection while focusing on Alaskan development and working to bring federal money to the state.
 The earmarks included funding for what opponents called a “bridge to nowhere” that would have connected the town of Ketchikan to an island of 50 people.
 As part of a sprawling transportation measure that he had stuffed “like a turkey,” as he put it, he secured $223 million for the bridge in 2005.

 When critics suggested that he return the money to help victims of Hurricane Katrina, he replied that “they can kiss my ear.”
 The earmark became a talk-show punchline and was eventually removed amid uproar over pork-barrel projects.
-Mr. Young was unabashed, and joked that he wanted to send far more money to Alaska than his colleague Sen. Ted Stevens (R-Alaska).
+Rep. Young was unabashed, and joked that he wanted to send far more money to Alaska than his colleague Sen. Ted Stevens (R-Alaska).
 “If he’s the chief porker,” he said, “I’m upset.”

 Norman J. Ornstein, a congressional scholar at the American Enterprise Institute, said that Rep. Young’s decades in Congress were characterized less by any significant legislative achievements than by “a monomaniacal desire to get more for Alaska,” whether through earmarks or by loosening restrictions on logging, drilling, fishing or mining.